 The 1986 amendments to the False Claims Act were motivated in large measure by highly publicized accounts of abuses in the defense contracting industry, with the government being charged tens of thousands of dollars for everyday items such as hammers and toilet seats.
 These amendments significantly expanded the role of whistleblowers, increased financial incentives, and reduced a number of critical barriers to bringing actions against persons and entities alleged to have submitted false or fraudulent claims to the federal government.

 Since the 1986 amendments were passed, the False Claims Act has become the federal government’s most effective and successful tool in combating waste, fraud and abuse in federal spending.
-From 1986 to 2006, the federal government recovered in excess of $33 billion as a result of cases filed under the False Claims Act.
+From 1986 to 2018, the federal government recovered in excess of $59 billion as a result of cases filed under the False Claims Act.
 Nearly one-half of all recoveries, and the majority of the largest settlements, have come from health-care related cases.
-The False Claims Act also has been highly effective in combating fraud and abuse in government contracts for defense, energy, construction, housing, natural disaster recovery, Iraq War reconstruction, and other forms of government procurement.
+The False Claims Act also has been highly effective in combating fraud and abuse in government contracts for defense, energy, construction, housing, natural disaster recovery, and other forms of government procurement.